freedomofpress/securedrop-docs/docs/admin/installation/generate_submission_key.rst

 |Export Key|

 After exporting the public key, you will be returned back to the list of keys.
-You'll need to provide the fingerprint of the *Submission Key* during the installation.
-Go ahead and double-click on the *Submission Key*, then write down the 40 hexadecimal digits under *Fingerprint*.
+You'll need to provide the fingerprint of the Submission Key during the installation.
+Go ahead and double-click on the Submission Key, then write down the 40 hexadecimal digits under *Fingerprint*.

 |Fingerprint|